• Skip to primary navigation

 Taralli hail from Puglia and the base recipe calls for flour, olive oil, and white wine, making these incredibly simple to make.

-They make a great addition to any antipasto spread or charcuterie board along with eggplant caponata, or peperonata.
+They make a great addition to any antipasto spread or charcuterie board along with olive bread, eggplant caponata, or peperonata.

 They're also great on their own, or paired simply with a glass of wine.